-Copyright Agency releases $375,000 and brings forward $1.8m in Cultural Fund grants in COVID-19 support
+Copyright Agency releases $375,000 and brings forward Cultural Fund grants in COVID-19 support

 Copyright Agency announces a full program of support for writers, visual artists and publishers in the face of the severe challenges they face as a result of COVID-19.

-Under this program, Copyright Agency will provide an additional $375,000 in grants to creators, as well as bringing forward to the first quarter of next financial year the forecasted annual $1.8 million of grants under the Copyright Agency Cultural Fund.
+Under this program, Copyright Agency will provide an additional $375,000 in grants to creators, as well as bring forward to the first quarter of next financial year the forecasted annual Cultural Fund grants.